xuandong05/DisasterResponse/README.md

 This project is part of Udacity Data Scientist Nano program.
 The original datasets are provided by FigureEight.
 The project is to analyze data and build a classifier model for disaster message.

+### Acknowledgement:
+I would like to thank FigureEight for providing the relevant data used in this project and Udacity for providint Data Scientist Nano Program.